luisgdelafuente/hal149com/README.md

 This README serves as the primary reference for understanding the project structure, deployment process, and development roadmap.
 All AI assistants should consult this document before making modifications.

+**DEVELOPMENT RULE: All phases must use numbered tasks (e.g., 4.1, 4.2, etc.) and each task must produce specific and measurable changes so we can track progress effectively.**

 ## Project Description

 This is our complete business agency website built on the [BlackSpike Astro Landing Page theme](https://astro.build/themes/details/blackspike-astro-landing-page/).
 We've customized it for Frontier Agency's specific business needs while maintaining the modern design and performance optimizations of the original theme, and enhanced it with comprehensive features for a professional agency presence.